• About Us

 Goose

 Suitable for a feast!
-A big bird which needs a big table, I would insist it is carved in front of guests.
+Goose is a big bird which needs a big table, and I would insist it is carved in front of guests.
 A medieval themed wedding perhaps?

 At its best: September – January